-- To the Challenging Needs Group who have modelled this and feel Special School Governing Bodies may feel this is more focused upon their settings. - SCC Conduct Policy. - The Friary Conduct Policy. - NSPCC Briefing on key updates to statutory guidance for schools in England Keeping Children Safe in Education (2021) - Keeping Children Safe in Education (2021) - Working Together to Safeguard Children 2018
+- To the Challenging Needs Group who have modelled this and feel Special School Governing Bodies may feel this is more focused upon their settings.

+- SCC Conduct Policy.

+- The Friary Conduct Policy.

+- NSPCC Briefing on key updates to statutory guidance for schools in England Keeping Children Safe in Education (2023)

+- Keeping Children Safe in Education (2023)

+- Working Together to Safeguard Children 2022

+- Professional Standards for Teachers 2022